Ōrāri Temuka Ōpihi Pareora

 This is the nitrogen loss rate if you were operating at good management practice in the baseline period (2009–2013).

-- Īnanga spawning habitat and salmon spawning sites
+- in an īnanga spawning habitat or a salmon spawning site

-- waterways 1000m upstream of a freshwater bathing site
+- within 1000 metres upstream of a freshwater bathing site

-What kind of stock access requires a resource consent?
+What kind of stock access requires resource consent?

-A consent is required for any access by intensively farmed stock to any river over 1m wide or 10cm deep or to a wetland.
+A resource consent is required if the permitted access conditions are not met, or for access of intensively farmed stock to any river over one metre wide or 10 centimetres deep, or to a lake or wetland.

 Intensively farmed stock are considered to be: